The Shell

 -rwxrwx---+ 1 ahaque3 NCSU 0 Oct 10 2024 file1.txt

-If you ever want more information about a program’s arguments, inputs, outputs, or how it works in general, give the man program a try.
-It takes as an argument the name of a program, and shows you its manual page.
+To learn how a program works and its inputs and outputs, use the man program.
+It takes as an argument the name of a program and shows you its manual page.
 Press q to exit.

 [ahaque3@engr-ras-207 AlicePractice]$ man ls